levelgroundmma/level-ground-mma/gym.md

     description: "$15/month for unlimited classes and gym access"
   - title: Monthly Membership for 22 years+
     description: "$50/month unlimited classes and gym access"
+  - description: ''
+    title: 'Adult Drop-in Rate: $8 for one class, $10 for back-to-back classes'
   footnote:
 ---